Fall 2024 UF Quest 2 Courses

 The UF Quest 2 Requirement

 Students who enter UF in or after Summer B 2021 are required take one UF Quest 2 course to complete the UF Quest 2 requirement and to satisfy 3 credits of the General Education requirement in the Social and Behavioral Sciences, the Biological Sciences, or the Physical Sciences (see the UF Quest Requirement page for more information).
 Students must first complete the UF Quest 1 requirement before taking a UF Quest 2 course.
-Some UF Quest 2 courses may also fulfill either the Diversity (D) or the International (N) requirement and/or count toward the Writing requirement.
+Some UF Quest 2 courses may also fulfill the International (N) requirement and/or count toward the Writing requirement.

 UF Quest 2 Courses